grecob/group-8-hangman/README.md

 Team members: Bryson Greco, Dylan Stephens, Shelby Kendrick, Alexandra Cabrera, Vaughn-Eric De La Garza

-How to install:
+How to install: Just pull from github

-How to run:
+How to run: Double-click main to start the GUI

-How to play:
+How to play: In the text prompt, Enter a guess(whole word or single letter), it will tell you whether you were correct.
+Just keep guessing until you win or lose.